Pylons-tech/pylons/docs/IBC-TRANSFER-WALKTHROUGH.md

 The `mnemonic` will be used to generate the address of the relayer for both chains.

 ### Get the relayer address for chain

-You need to open terminal inside the chain's directory and run the following commands.
+You will need to open terminal inside the chain's directory and run the following command.
 `<pylonsd> keys add relayer --recover --dry-run`
 Write the `mnemonic`  and press enter.
 The output will be like this.